ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/asm/setup_mdk6.md

 Select `Run and Debug` from the Extensions icon list.

-Click the gear icon to Open `launch.json`.
+Click the gear icon to open `launch.json`.
 This is the file that defines the debug instance.

 Right-click on `launch.json` and select `Open Run and Debug Configuration`.